Bloom Hamner

 Reaching others through a visual medium has always appealed to Chris Childers.

-In his role as Director of Video Operations, Mr. Childers produces video content for the Communications Department, handles technical elements of school gatherings, and oversees the student-run Christ School Broadcast Network.
+In his role as Director of Video Operations, Mr. Childers produces video content for the Communications Department and handles technical elements of school gatherings and athletic livestreams.

 Mr. Childers is an award-winning filmmaker of digital shorts and graduated Magna Cum Laude from Western Carolina University in 2019 with a degree in film and television production.
 He is currently pursuing a graduate degree from the University of Tennessee.
 After graduation from WCU, Mr. Childers worked as an administrative assistant at Link Horne Middle School in Lynchburg, Va., and then as a news photographer and editor at ABC 13 WSET-TV in Virginia.